The world it just keeps spinning…

 Document requesting blood pregnancy test

 I’m embarrassed of the few new born pieces I dared to purchase.
 So often I’ve seen childless women with tiny socks stashed in a drawer portrayed as lunatics.
 Dangerous, even.
 The type who might steal your baby.
 I hide the pregnancy, early years & baby names book.
 They’re packed away with the baby grow I saved from my niece’s early days.
-I thought one day I could frame pictures of them both babies identically clothed.
+I thought one day I could frame pictures of them both as identically clothed babies.
 Yes, the frame that would have housed those photos remains box fresh alongside.
 I have no need for this paraphernalia, I just can’t bear to throw them away.
 I worry this will be viewed as pathetic.
 Another crazy lady whose biological clock went bang.
 They were logical purchases when I made them.
 I was pregnant.
 When those pregnancies failed I was certain the next one wouldn’t.

 I’ve never shared the pictures I took when my stomach started to change shape during my last pregnancy.
 I wanted to show off that development, but I didn’t think I was allowed.
 At the time it would have been tempting fate.
 Afterwards, there is instant unease if the subject is approached.